AndrewCRMartin/JSAV/README.md

 - `plainTooltips` - disable JQuery tool-tips
 - `callback`      - name of a function to be called whenever the display is refreshed.
 The divId is passed into this function.
+- `scrollX`       - Specify a width for the sequence display div and make it scrollable (e.g. "500px") Use "100%" to make it the width of the screen (or containing div)
+- `scrollY`       - Specify a height for the sequence display div and make it scrollable (e.g. "500px")

 CSS Control